auth0/docs/articles/policies/global-limit.md

   - support
 ---
 # Authentication API: Global Rate Limit Policy

 To ensure Auth0's quality of service, the Authentication API is subject to several levels of rate limiting.

 This document describes the global rate limiting policy applicable to __free subscribers__.
-Please visit [Rate limits](/policies/rate-limits) for more information on other applicable limits.
+For information on other applicable limits, please see [Rate limits](/policies/rate-limits).

 ## Limits

 __Free subscribers__ Authentication API usage is restricted to __300 requests per minute__.

 Please be aware that the limit is global for the tenant and not per endpoint.

 ### Affected endpoints

-The global rate limit applies to all the [Authentication API](/api/authentication) endpoints.
-Below you will find a complete list of endpoints that are affected by this limit and the associated response if the rate limit is exceeded.
+The global rate limit applies to all [Authentication API](/api/authentication) endpoints.
+A complete list of endpoints that are affected by this limit, along with the associated response if the rate limit is exceeded, is a follows:

 Endpoint | Response
 ---------|---------